ddella/OpenSSL/Certificate Chain of trust/ECDSA.md

-# Verify a certificate signature (Elliptic Curve only)
+# Verify a certificate signature for Elliptic Curve only
 This explains how to verify the signature of a certificate signed with ECC.
 The prerequisites are:
 1. The certificate we whish to verify
 2. The issuer certificate (we need it's public key)